Sema4AI/actions/actions/docs/api/sema4ai.actions.md

 - `failed`

-Returns true if the task failed. (in which case usually exc_info is not None).
+Returns true if the action failed. (in which case usually exc_info is not None).

 - `input_schema`